Girgias/php-rfcs/deprecate-bool-type-juggling-function-context.md

 ## Future scope

+These are relevant topics, which may be addressed in other RFCs:

 - Unify PHP's typing modes [6]
 - Deprecate `bool` to `string` implicit type conversions in the String Type Juggling Context
 - Deprecate `int` to `float` implicit type conversions in the Function Type Juggling Context when loss of precision occurs
 - Deprecate `float` to `string` implicit type conversions in the Function Type Juggling Context
 - Deprecate `NAN` being cast to another type.
+- Change array offsets to use the semantics of the function type juggling mode

 ## References